Commercial Law Research Guide

 Uniform Commercial Code

 Commercial Law in the United States is largely governed by the Uniform Commercial Code (UCC).
-The UCC is a model code which is jointly created and revised by two non-governmental organizations, the American Law Institute (ALI) and the National Conference of Commissioners on Uniform State Laws (NCCUSL).
-Therefore, the UCC is not law in and of itself, and only has the force of law when it is adopted by individual jurisdictions.
-Every U.S. state and the District of Columbia have adopted at least part of the UCC (though it has not been adopted as federal law).
-Each jurisdiction, however, may make its own modifications (Louisiana has never adopted Article 2), and may organize its version of the UCC differently.
-So to find the applicable commercial law in any jurisdiction, it helps to be familiar with the UCC.
+The UCC is a model code which is jointly created and revised by two non-governmental organizations, the American Law Institute (ALI) and the National Conference of Commissioners on Uniform State Laws (NCCUSL) in order to normalize the law and ensure applicability nationally.
+Therefore, the UCC is not itself a law; it only has the force of law when it is adopted by a jurisdiction.
+Currently, every U.S. state and the District of Columbia have individually adopted at least part of the UCC.
+Each jurisdiction may make its own modifications or organize it differently.
+Louisiana, as an example, has never adopted Article 2 of the UCC.
+AS a result, it helps to be familiar with the UCC to understand the law of each state.
 This guide is largely designed to help users navigate the UCC and related materials.
+For guidance navigating the codes of each state, please see the respective state's research guide

 The UCC is divided into the following articles: